grafana/loki/docs/sources/configure/_index.md

 # CLI flag: -bloom-compactor.compaction-retries
 [compaction_retries: <int> | default = 3]

-# Number of tables that compactor will try to compact.
-Newer tables are chosen
-# when this is less than the number of tables available.
-# CLI flag: -bloom-compactor.tables-to-compact
-[tables_to_compact: <int> | default = 0]

-# Do not compact tables older than the the configured time.
-Default to 7 days.
-# 0s means no limit
-# CLI flag: -bloom-compactor.max-table-age
-[max_table_age: <duration> | default = 168h]

 # Maximum number of tables to compact in parallel.
 While increasing this value,
 # please make sure compactor has enough disk space allocated to be able to store
 # and compact as many tables.